4 oz bacon, cut into 1 inch pieces

 Always sort through dried peas and beans – they grow in dirt and sometimes little stones get harvested with the peas.
 Stones are not tasty.
 After sorting, rinse well.

 These peas cook up a little quicker than many dried beans.
 Choose either the overnight soaking or the fast soak method (see the package).
 Both methods are fine.
-After the soaking, discard the water before adding the cooking liquid.
+You may choose to discard the soaking water or not.
+Everyone has a preference.
+I don’t bother, especially if I am cooking peas or beans in a slow cooker… another option for the simmer stage.

-Yes, you can use canned beans.
-Three 15 oz cans will be fine.
+Yes, it is just fine to use canned beans.
+Three 15 oz cans work well.
 Drain the beans from the can, place them in a colander, and rinse them well to remove excess salt (there’s plenty in the bacon and ham).
 Reduce the liquid to only 2 cups of stock.
-The beans are already plumped up.
-Also reduce total cooking time to one hour.
+The beans are already plumped up and do not need the extra liquid.
+Also reduce total cooking time to one hour as that works well to marry the flavors.

-Black-eyed peas are not salt sensitive like other dried beans.
-The salt from the ham and bacon will not stop the cookery process.
+Black-eyed peas are not salt sensitive The salt from the ham and bacon will not stop the cookery process.

-The total simmer time for the peas will be about 1 to 1 1/2 hour.
+The total simmer time for the peas will be about 1 1/2 hours.
 You can keep them warm on the lowest possible setting for a longer period of time, but do check often to stir and remove it from heat before too many peas break up.
+You can also cook the peas in the morning and then keep them tightly covered in the fridge until it’s time to make dinner.

-To make this a spicier dish, increase the jalapenos or add some dashes of Tabasco or hot red pepper flakes to taste – or just serve sliced jalapenos at the table.
+To make this a spicier dish, increase the jalapenos or add some dashes of Tabasco or hot red pepper flakes to taste – or just serve sliced jalapenos at the table so folks can make it hot to suit their own tastes.

 If you wish to use a ham bone or ham hock, cook it in a bit of stock and water for an hour or so before adding the peas.
 Bones need more time to season the liquid and the peas will become overcooked if you try to do it all together.